vrimar/mithril-portal/README.md

 # Mithril-Portal

-Mithril component for rendering inline children to document.body
+Mithril component for rendering children outside the DOM hierarchy of the parent component.

 ## Why